 Students are encouraged to meet with an advisor before making any changes to their schedule.
-Those who wish to withdraw from Culinary Arts, Quest or selective Health Science Programs (i.e. Clinical Laboratory Science, Dental Hygiene, Heath Information Management, Medical Assisting, Nursing, Occupational Therapy Assistant, or Phlebotomy) should speak with the department chair or coordinator of their program.
-A student withdrawing from all classes must complete a College Withdrawal Form and are encouraged to meet with the program coordinator or an academic advisor.
+General Advising services can be reached at AdvisingCenter@bristolcc.edu or 774.357.2777.
+Those who wish to withdraw from selective Health Science Programs (i.e. Clinical Laboratory Science, Dental Hygiene, Medical Assisting, Nursing, Occupational Therapy Assistant, or Phlebotomy) should speak with the department chair or coordinator of their program.
+These programs are competitive and a student may “lose their spot” if they withdraw and would need to reapply.
+A student withdrawing from all classes must complete a Total Withdrawal Form and are encouraged to meet with the program coordinator or an academic advisor.
 Withdrawal requests are not processed retroactively.

 Withdrawing from a credit course before or during the second week of the semester will result in the course being drop/deleted from the academic record.
 After the second week, a “W” enrollment status will be assigned.
-If a student officially withdraws from the College prior to the beginning of classes or during the first two weeks of classes, the student will receive a 100 percent refund less the nonrefundable student support fee.
-If a student officially withdraws from the College during the third week of classes, the student will receive a 50 percent refund less the student support fee.
+If a student officially withdraws from the college prior to the beginning of classes or during the first two weeks of classes, the student will receive a 100 percent refund less the nonrefundable student support fee.
+If a student officially withdraws from the college during the third week of classes, the student will receive a 50 percent refund less the student support fee.
 If a student officially withdraws after the third week of classes, there will be no tuition or college fee refunds.
-See Refund Policies in the Tuition and Fees section of this catalog for further details.
+See the Refund Policy page for further details.

-Withdrawals affect Satisfactory Academic Progress and can place the student at risk for academic probation or dismissal; See Academic Standing in the Academic Information section of this catalog for further details.
+Please refer to the Academic Catalog for information about specific deadlines, grades, the refund policy, and financial responsibilities.
+Withdrawing from the college may affect Satisfactory Academic Progress and can place the student at risk for academic probation or dismissal; See Satisfactory Academic Progress (SAP) in the Academic catalog.
 Students who use financial aid and who subsequently withdraw may be required to return some or all funds received.
 Failure to comply may result in ineligibility to receive future financial assistance at any institution, referral to collections agencies, and interception of income tax refunds.
+Students with questions regarding financial aid should contact the financial aid department by phone at 774.357.2515 or email at email@example.com.
+Students who withdraw from the college will be subject to the institution’s refund policy.
 Students with questions should contact Enrollment Services via any of the methods mentioned above or at 774.357.2590.